blitzen-ee/eeo-tas/README.md

 ## About
 eeo-tas is a tool assisted speedrun client for ee-offline

-## Changes
-* /fps now displays velocity

 ## Features
 ## commands
-All commands start with /tas
+* /fps: same as old command but now shows velocity
-* /tas tick: toggle game ticks on or off
+* /tick: toggle game ticks on or off
-* /tas state save <0-9>: save a game state
+* /state save <0-9>: save a game state
-* /tas state load <0-9>: load a game state
+* /state load <0-9>: load a game state
-* /tas start: start recording user inputs
+* /record start: start input recording
-* /tas end: stop recording user inputs
+* /record end: stop input recording
-* /tas load: load a .eetas file for replay
+* /loadtas: load a .eetas file for replay
-* /tas play: play the loaded .eetas file
+* /playtas: play the loaded .eetas file

 ## Work flow
 1. enter a world you want to create a TAS for.
 This can either be a campaign or custom level.